jgperrin/net.jgp.books.spark.ch05/README.md

 The example used here is the approximation of Pi.

+This code is designed to work with Apache Spark v3.0.0.

 ## Lab

 Each chapter has one or more labs.
 Labs are examples used for teaching in the book(https://www.manning.com/books/spark-in-action-second-edition?a_aid=jgp).
 You are encouraged to take ownership of the code and modify it, experiment with it, hence the use of the term **lab**.